yiisoft/app/README.md

     </a>
 </p>

-Yii Skeleton Web Application for Yii 3 application best for rapidly creating projects.
+Yii application template for Yii 3 is best for rapidly creating projects.

-### DIRECTORY STRUCTURE
+### Directory structure

       config/             contains application configurations
       resources/layout    contains layout files for the web application